Teaching Fellows

 SKHS Graduate Students in Preference Group A will be given priority – see PSAC 901 TA/TF Collective Agreement for definition.
 Within each Preference Group (A or B), registration in the SKHS PhD program will be considered an asset.

-SKHS is now accepting applications from current students registered in the SKHS graduate program for Teaching Fellow positions for the 2023-2024 academic year.
-The deadline to submit your application is 4:30 pm on Friday, April 14, 2023 to skhs.grad@queensu.ca.
+SKHS is accepting applications for Teaching Fellow positions for the 2024-2025 academic year.
+The deadline to submit your application is 4:30 pm on Friday, April 5, 2024 to skhs.grad@queensu.ca.

 Please see course summaries from past offerings of the courses below on the SKHS website: